 2. You may be able to pick the lock yourself, but most won’t.
 Here you can learn more than you ever wanted to know about lock picking.
 If all else fails, take it to a locksmith.

-4. No key and the bike is assembled.
+4. No key, and the bike is assembled.
 This is the most common case.
 One common suggestion is to “drill it out.”
 Never stick a drill into the keyhole and start drilling.
-You will hit the tumblers made of hardened steel and the drill will break off.
+You will hit the tumblers made of hardened steel, and the drill will break off.
 Now you do have a problem.

 In the left photo, you can see the small screw in the middle of the lock.
 In the right photo, you can see the screw sticking out from the round barrel at about 2 O’clock.
 The part at 12 O’clock is the assembly that holds the tumblers.
 The idea is to drill a hole into the lock and cut the head of the screw off from underneath.
-It sounds hard but is actually quite easy.
+It sounds hard but it is quite easy.

 Use a sharp center punch to make a dent in the lock at midway between 2 and 3 O’clock.

 I use a center punch to mark the place for the hole.
 I use a 1/8″ drill bit.
 The main thing is to aim at the screw that you can’t see.
 Most likely you will only partially cut the screw off.
-You can drill as far as 7/8″ before you will go through the lock and hit the frame.
-Don’t fret, you can gently tap on the lock and see if it will sheer the remainder of the screw.
+You can drill as far as 7/8″ before you go through the lock and hit the frame.
+Don’t fret, and you can gently tap on the lock and see if it will sheer the remainder of the screw.
 If you can’t finish breaking off the screw, then go up to the next size drill bit.
 You could force/screw a small bolt into the new hole and pull on it, but I have never had to do that.

 With the lock removed, carefully examine the hole in the frame and remove any metal shards.
 Carefully turn the forks while peering into the hole and see if the matching hole in the steering stem is narrow or widened out.
 If widened out, that is evidence of someone trying to break the lock, as in a botched theft.